 - First, we held interviews with Involi's CTO to learn the product's purpose, features, design and legal restrictions, stakeholders' expectations, and of course, its customers.

-- Based on the information we gathered, we managed to create user personas that showed access to what data each user type needed, what features they used, and what problems they faced.
+- Based on the information we gathered, we managed to create user personas and user roles that showed access to what data each user type needed, what features they used, and what problems with key data points they faced.
+This approach is at the core of human-centered design for data products, ensuring the interface serves the human behind the screen.

 Thanks to the deep initial research, we managed to come up with numerous effective improvements and innovations and reached the goals of the redesign.
 See it yourself in the Involi case study.